Finally, a Solar Surface Pump Built for Irrigation!

 Regular Kits include:

-- Mono-crystalline solar panels (one to four depending on kit)
+Mono-crystalline solar panels (2 to 4 depending on kit)

-- Pressure Switch MC4 prewired to cutoff at pressure
+Choose Pressure Switch OR Float switch with MC4 prewired to cutoff at pressure or at tank full/empty

 If adding +Nighttime add-on, you will need to add batteries to this system.
 Batteries must be deep-cycle batteries, not standard car batteries.
 Deep-cycle batteries are designed to take much lower continual discharges than regular car batteries and are usually sold as “marine” or “RV batteries.”
 Deep-cycle batteries normally have an “amp hour” rating shown as Ah (e.g., 100 Ah).
 Generally deep-cycle batteries are sold in 6 and 12 volt varieties.
 RPS customers tend to opt for 12V AGM batteries as they are great ‘bang for the buck’ and simple to wire.
 100 Ah is a popular size; Group 27 is also a good alternative, which is around 90 Ah.